CodeJourneys/registry-data-generator/README.md

 ```

 ### Run In A Docker container
-You can run the Docker container directly on your Docker enabled host (needs the `--privileged` to work).<br>
+You can run the Docker container directly on your Docker enabled host (currently needs docker socket access or `--privileged` flag to work).<br>
 You can use the already built image `eldada.jfrog.io/docker/docker-data-generator:0.16`
 ```shell
 # Example for creating 100 images with 10 layers 1MB each and uploading to docker.artifactory/test